Cockroach Identification & Control

 German cockroaches (Blatella germanica) are the most common species in the United States.
 They are prolific breeders and their small size allows them to enter through cracks as small as 1/16″.

 This species is attracted to warmth and humidity.
-German cockroaches are often seen darting underneath sinks, kitchen appliances, toaster ovens, and other heat-producing electronic equipment.
+They are often spotted darting beneath sinks, kitchen appliances, toaster ovens, and heat-producing electronic equipment.

 Color: Light brown or tan